Second Battle of Vailele: Aftermath

-The battle was a defeat for the expeditionary forces, they retreated back to Apia and reported their casualties to their commanders who decided to plan for future operations in the area.
+The battle was a defeat for the expeditionary forces.
+They retreated to Apia and reported their casualties to their commanders who decided to plan for future operations in the area.
 On April 13, the British frontline was extended just south of Vailele and that day the Matafaans attacked but were repulsed.
 Another expedition later fought again within Vailele, this time the rebels won again when they withstood a British led attack on the two forts.
 The engagements occurred near the battlefield where Samoan rebels defeated German troops in 1889 during the first civil war on the island.
 A statue of Ensign Monaghan was erected in Spokane, Washington to commemorate the young officer's bravery.
 The official report of Monaghan's death reads;